frisoft/ateam/README.md

 A-team needs to connect to GitHub's API using your GitHub API token.

-You can use this guide to create one: https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token#creating-a-token
+You can use this [guide to create one](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token#creating-a-token).

 The token needs read access to GitHub.